ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step4.md

 ### Push image to ICP Image Repository

-IBM Cloud Private (ICP) provides a docker compatible image repository out of the box, which is available on the server `mycluster` port `8500`.
+IBM Cloud Private (ICP) provides a docker compatible image repository out of the box, which is available on the server `mycluster.icp` port `8500`.
 However, before we upload container/docker images and start deploying these, we will create a separate user and namespace in kubernetes for us, where the application will be hosted.
 Namespacing is a concept in Kubernetes that allows isolation of applications and other resources.

 #### Create user and namespace

-In your web broswer login to the the ICP Dashboard on `https://10.0.0.1:8443` as a system administrator, username `admin` and password `admin`.
+In your web broswer login to the the ICP Dashboard on `https://localhost:8443` as a system administrator, username `admin` and password `admin`.

 In order to create a namespace,